Side Park

 The park is suitable for children, providing amenities such as an inflated castle, indoor funhouse, outdoor playground, merry-go-round, football pitches, a rollerblading rink and a fishing pond.

 From 2011 onwards, Side Park has been the host of the German Soccer Championship, an event organised by the Sino-German business community.

 Location

-Side Park is just outside the north-east 4th ring-road, near to the Airport Expressway and Dashanzi (大山子).
-The park is also very close to the Lido Area, Fangyuan Xi Lu and Xiaoyun Qiao.
+Side Park is just outside the north-east 4th Ring Road, near to the Airport Expressway and Dashanzi (大山子).
+The park is also located near Fangyuan West Road and Xiaoyun Bridge.